Boundaries

 Selden Creek Preserve, Lyme, CT

 I have developed an appreciation for nature and all of my wonderful adventures taking photos reminds me of how important it is to take time to relax and discover things.
-Nature really matters because it provides awe-inspiring beauty to the world we live in.Winter on the Eightmile
+Nature really matters because it provides awe-inspiring beauty to the world we live in.You’ve Got a Lot of Gall!

 Photographer: Anonymous